PERMISSION TO SPEAK

-Librettist Tamara Saulwick and composer Kaye Neal have constructed a work that is hard to classify.
+Librettist Tamara Saulwick and composer Kate Neal have constructed a work that is hard to classify.
 The central quartet of personalities – not that closely individuated, as far as I could tell – begin Permission to Speak by sitting on their white cube-seats and letting loose a chain of adolescent ejaculations – er, ah, mmm – which also move into isolated phrases or cliches before the vignettes that provide a plot begin.
-Immediately, you are confronted with an implied irony: if you have or want permission to say anything, you need to have some sort of message; at the beginning of this work, there is nothing to say – yet – except to defer communication by means of banal temporising techniques.
+Immediately, you are confronted with an implied irony: if you have or want permission to say anything, you need to have some sort of message.
+At the beginning of this work, there is nothing to say – yet – except to defer communication by means of banal temporising techniques.

 Later in the work’s progress, spoken words stop and the characters sing detached chords to isolated syllables: a juxtaposition of verbal tics and choral blurtings.
 What is intriguing is the way in which the performers seem to pull chords out of the air, bringing to mind the splendid chorus work in Glass’s Einstein on the Beach – one of the few redeeming factors at operation throughout that extended exercise in superficiality.
 But the musical content in Neal’s work is generally subordinated to the often cryptic texts.